-5.15 For Emission Points AA-407 and AA-500c, the permittee shall maintain records that indicate the number of hours spent operating an affected source with propane as a fuel source.
+5.15 For Emission Points AA-407, AA-500c, and AA-500d, the permittee shall maintain records that indicate the number of hours spent operating each engine with propane as a fuel source.
 Additionally, the permittee shall document what circumstance(s) prompted the use of propane as a fuel source (in lieu of natural gas) and what classified the particular operation as an emergency.

-(Ref.: 40 CFR 60.4243(e); Subpart JJJJ and 11 Miss.
+(Ref.: 40 CFR 60.4243(e); Subpart JJJJ) (Ref.: 11 Miss.
 Admin.
 Code Pt.
-2, R. 6.3.A(3)(a)(2).)
+2, R. 6.3.A.(3)(a)(2).)

-- 5.16 For Emission Points AA-900b and AA-900d, the permittee shall record and maintain the following information: - (a) The monthly cumulative throughput of gasoline from the affected sources; - (b) The occurrence and duration of each malfunction of all applicable equipment, which includes (but is not limited to) process equipment, air pollution control equipment, and monitoring equipment;
+- 5.16 For Emission Points AA-900b and AA-900d, the permittee shall record and maintain the following information: - (a) The monthly cumulative throughput of gasoline from the combined storage tanks; - (b) The occurrence and duration of each malfunction of all applicable equipment, which includes (but is not limited to) process equipment, air pollution control equipment, and monitoring equipment;